akka/akka/akka-docs/src/main/paradox/scala/actors.md

 This is *not done automatically* when an actor throws an exception while processing a message.

-Please note that Scala's `Try` sub types `scala.util.Failure` and `scala.util.Success` are not treated specially, and would complete the ask Future with given value - only the `akka.actor.Status` messages are treated specially by the ask pattern.
+Please note that Scala's `Try` sub types `scala.util.Failure` and `scala.util.Success` are not treated specially, and would complete the ask Future with the given value - only the `akka.actor.Status` messages are treated specially by the ask pattern.

 @@@